School Streets

+The programme is supported by Sustrans, a sustainable transport non-profit in the UK.

 History

 In 2014 a group of Transport Planners from Camden Council went to visit Amsterdam and the surrounding areas to investigate innovations in the local area.
 A chance conversation with a local transport planner raised the idea of closing the streets outside schools at the start and end of the school day using fire gates.

 In The Netherlands it is standard practice to avoid building schools by roads because of the danger caused by roads to children, and because roads by schools encourage more driving to school.

 Further investigations highlighted individual examples of schools that had implemented measures like this which appeared to be associated with much better levels of walking or cycling to school - for example, Waingel's Copse School in Reading which banned student drop-off/pickup during the start and end of school day period.

-This idea evolved into "Healthy School Streets" involving folding bollards in the street being put up by school staff at the start and end of the school day, with road being formally closed by signage, and the staff merely implementing the bollards to enforce - and the first scheme was implemented in 2015 "How%20To"%20guide%20published a report acting as a "How To" guide published.

-This initial school delivered significant reductions in driving to school of the order of 50% reduction in driven trips.
+In Camden, the idea evolved into "Healthy School Streets" involving folding bollards in the street being put up by school staff at the start and end of the school day, with road being formally closed by signage, and the staff merely implementing the bollards to enforce it.
+This initial school delivered significant reductions in driving to school, of the order of 50% in driven trips.

 At about the same time, Transport Planners in Edinburgh were working on their own "School Streets" project using signage, rather than folding bollards.

 From 2017 onwards, other local authorities, supported in some cases by Transport Planners at Camden providing advisory support, implemented further school streets using similar methodology - or in some cases using more expensive camera enforcement with fines, to allow some residents to be exempt from the road closures.